-It is school policy to offer support to SEND pupils in their transition to places of further education.
+It is school policy to offer support to SEND pupils in their transition to places of higher education.
 The Head of Learning Support will act on behalf of pupils who wish to receive support from their chosen universities and colleges and provide written documentation where appropriate.
 Advice will also be given to parents where sought.
-Most universities, colleges and LEAs will require an educational psychologist's or a specialist teacher's report that predates the application by no more than three years.
+Most universities, colleges and LEAs will require an educational psychologist's or a specialist teacher's report that predates the application.